Our Staff and Faculty

 My research focuses on causal inference, machine learning, structural equation modeling (SEM) and (latent) measurement methods within the context of multilevel and multidimensional settings such as classrooms and schools.

-With respect to causal inference, I develop and apply the principles and practices of (quasi-) experiments that buttress causal inference while paying particular attention to how concomitant social and organizational structures further afford or constrain their feasibility and effectiveness.
-I also develop statistical adjustments that enable researchers to mount focused, specific analogies of their observational studies to randomized experiments with emphasis on multilevel or clustered settings.
-In this way, I view statistical methods not as substitutes for random assignment but rather as tools to uncover objective information that will lead to well specified and designed randomized studies.
+With respect to causal inference, I develop and apply frameworks, principles and practices that support causal inferences while paying particular attention to how concomitant social and organizational structures further afford or constrain their feasibility and effectiveness.
+I also develop methods for (quasi-) experimental design and statistical adjustments that enable researchers to mount focused, specific analogies of their observational studies to randomized experiments with emphasis on multilevel or clustered settings.

-I also develop and apply explanatory machine learning methods that excel at finding patterns in high dimensional and nonlinear data while also supplying critical explanatory information about the malleable and actionable features that drive outcomes.
-Methods that can supplement accurate prediction and pattern detection with robust explanations hold foundational value in developing theories and programs because they provide a systematic way to understand, build, test, accumulate and replicate evidence.
+I also develop and apply causal machine learning methods that excel at finding patterns in high dimensional and nonlinear data while also supplying critical explanatory information about malleable and actionable features driving outcomes.
+Methods that can supplement accurate prediction and pattern detection with robust causal explanations hold foundational value in developing theories and programs because they provide a systematic way to understand, build, test, accumulate and replicate evidence.
 My work in machine learning is generally situated within multilevel organizational structures where high dimensional, interactive, and nonlinear data are ubiquitous (e.g., classroom teaching).

 Similarly, my work on structural equation and latent variable modeling develops methods for complex measurement and nesting structures, high dimensional settings, (approximate) measurement invariance, and nonlinear effects.
 This work has included, for example, n-level SEM, latent interactions, and structural-after-measurement (SAM) and small sample (nonlinear) estimators and is also generally situated within multidimensional and multilevel contexts (e.g., complex cross-classified assessments of teaching) .